 Here are a couple things you can do.

 Keep your operating system, anti-spyware and anti-virus software up to date.
 When vulnerabilities are discovered, computer vendors develop software patches to address them.
 However, it is up to you to obtain and install the most up-to-date fixes.
-Visit this page to check if your computer has the latest version of Windows.

 Passwords are important.
 Create custom user IDs and passwords, even for your personal computer, router or wireless network.
 Do not use default user IDs or passwords.
 Creating your own complex passwords using symbols, numbers and upper and lowercase letters can help ensure stronger, more secure computer use.